Radiation-Induced CAD: Incidence, Diagnosis, and Management Outcomes

 - Chang AS, Smedira NG, Chang CL, et al. Cardiac surgery after mediastinal radiation: extent of exposure influences outcome.
 J Thorac Cardiovasc Surg 2007;133:404-13.

-Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Cardio-Oncology, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Valvular Heart Disease, Atherosclerotic Disease (CAD/PAD), ACS and Cardiac Biomarkers, Aortic Surgery, Cardiac Surgery and Heart Failure, Cardiac Surgery and SIHD, Cardiac Surgery and VHD, Lipid Metabolism, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Angiography, Echocardiography/Ultrasound, Nuclear Imaging, Hypertension, Smoking
+Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Cardio-Oncology, Cardiovascular Care Team, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Valvular Heart Disease, Atherosclerotic Disease (CAD/PAD), ACS and Cardiac Biomarkers, Aortic Surgery, Cardiac Surgery and Heart Failure, Cardiac Surgery and SIHD, Cardiac Surgery and VHD, Lipid Metabolism, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Angiography, Echocardiography/Ultrasound, Nuclear Imaging, Hypertension, Smoking

-Keywords: Coronary Artery Disease, C-Reactive Protein, Tumor Necrosis Factor-alpha, Interferon-gamma, Nitric Oxide, Interleukin-6, Risk Factors, Odds Ratio, Survival Rate, Plaque, Atherosclerotic, Thrombomodulin, Cytokines, Neoadjuvant Therapy, Blood Sedimentation, Vasodilator Agents, Confidence Intervals, Hyperplasia, Constriction, Pathologic, Chemotactic Factors, Cause of Death, Constriction, Standard of Care, Myocardial Infarction, Radiation Injuries, Breast Neoplasms, Pericardium, Cardiomyopathies, Radiation Dosage, Hypertension, Diabetes Mellitus, Inflammation, Comorbidity, Hyperlipidemias, Endothelium, Hemostasis, Smoking, Lipids, Medical Oncology, Atherosclerosis, Myocardium, Lymphoma, Immunoglobulin A, Immunoglobulin G, Angiography, Coronary Angiography, Myocardial Perfusion Imaging, Echocardiography, Stress, Risk Factors, Acute Coronary Syndrome, Mediastinum, Sternotomy, Thoracic Wall, Heart Ventricles, Physical Exertion, Coronary Artery Bypass, Angina Pectoris, Chest Pain, Percutaneous Coronary Intervention, Heart Failure, Heart Valve Diseases, Angioplasty, Balloon, Stents, Heart Valves, Lung Diseases, Dyspnea, Breast Neoplasms, Biological Markers, Cardiotoxicity, Cardiotoxins
+Keywords: Coronary Artery Disease, C-Reactive Protein, Tumor Necrosis Factor-alpha, Interferon-gamma, Nitric Oxide, Interleukin-6, Risk Factors, Odds Ratio, Survival Rate, Plaque, Atherosclerotic, Thrombomodulin, Cytokines, Neoadjuvant Therapy, Blood Sedimentation, Vasodilator Agents, Confidence Intervals, Hyperplasia, Constriction, Pathologic, Chemotactic Factors, Cause of Death, Constriction, Standard of Care, Myocardial Infarction, Radiation Injuries, Breast Neoplasms, Pericardium, Cardiomyopathies, Radiation Dosage, Hypertension, Diabetes Mellitus, Inflammation, Comorbidity, Hyperlipidemias, Endothelium, Hemostasis, Smoking, Lipids, Medical Oncology, Atherosclerosis, Myocardium, Lymphoma, Immunoglobulin A, Immunoglobulin G, Angiography, Coronary Angiography, Myocardial Perfusion Imaging, Echocardiography, Stress, Risk Factors, Acute Coronary Syndrome, Mediastinum, Sternotomy, Thoracic Wall, Heart Ventricles, Physical Exertion, Coronary Artery Bypass, Angina Pectoris, Chest Pain, Percutaneous Coronary Intervention, Heart Failure, Heart Valve Diseases, Angioplasty, Balloon, Stents, Heart Valves, Lung Diseases, Dyspnea, Breast Neoplasms, Biomarkers, Cardiotoxicity, Cardiotoxins

 < Back to Listings